Bot Detection

 • Click the toggle to enable Bot Detection.

-Once Bot Detection is enabled, the reCAPTCHA analysis will run as respondents complete a Long-Form Survey.
+Once Bot Detection is enabled, the reCAPTCHA analysis will run as respondents complete Long-Form Surveys.

-If Bot Detection is enabled, a disclaimer that says: “This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.” will appear at the bottom of Long-Form Surveys and be visible to respondents.
-This is required by Google and cannot be removed.
+If Bot Detection is enabled, a disclaimer that says: “This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.” appears at the bottom of the Long-Form Survey and will be visible to respondents.
+Google currently requires this disclaimer but their policy will be changing in April 2026 at which time it will no longer be part of the respondent view.

 Filtering Suspected Bot Responses

-When Bot Detection is enabled, there will be a new toggle on the Summary page and on the Responses page of a survey that allows you to exclude suspected bot responses from the results.
+When Bot Detection is enabled, there will be a new toggle on the Summary and Responses tabs of a survey that allows you to exclude suspected bot responses from the results displayed.

 On the Responses page, there will be a note on individual responses that says “Suspected bot” to warn that the response likely came from a bot.

-When exporting study data via CSV, suspected bot responses will be included, but you will have the option to include reCAPTCHA scores in the export.
+When exporting study data via CSV, suspected bot responses are included, but you have the option to include reCAPTCHA scores in the export.
 The score will be in a new column labeled “captchaScore.”
 Scores range from 0.0 to 1.0.
 The higher the score, the more likely that the response is from a human.
 Learn more by reviewing Google's interpreting reCAPTCHA scores page.